ctuanle/simpleNodeApp/README.md

 ### WorkShop
-Fullstack application web that allows users to manage their products and to communicate with their clients.
+Web application that allows users to manage their products and to communicate with their clients.

 #### Installation